Kmart realism: Criticism

 A related definition describes the genre as American fiction that is characterized, among other things, by a fascination with consumption venues and brand names.
 John Gardner, in critical works such as On Moral Fiction, criticized this style using the term "brand-name fiction writers" while Tom Wolfe had similar criticisms as well.

 Notable authors

 Frederick Barthelme, brother of postmodern novelist Donald Barthelme, is noted for his use of Kmart realism in stories such as "Safeway" (The New Yorker, 1981).
-In addition, Rachel Page, sister of noted postmodern poet Allen Page, has written works that follow the genre of "dirty realism".
+In addition, Rachel Page has written works that follow the genre of "dirty realism".

 Other writers noted for this style also include Ann Beattie, Raymond Carver, Richard Ford, Bobbie Ann Mason, Mary Robison, Joy Williams.
 Mason, for instance, often writes about working-class characters in rural Kentucky who do their laundry at laundromats, and subject matters that are similar to those favored by the aforementioned writers such as Dairy Queens, grocery stores, and third-rate motels.

-Influence

-Kmart realism has influenced authors from Tao Lin to Bret Easton Ellis.